|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 In addition to its natural renewable properties, harvested cork oak captures far more carbon than other types of tree as it regrows its bark.
 This reduces the amount of carbon dioxide in the atmosphere, so not only is cork flooring sustainable, its production actively slows the effects of this greenhouse gas.

 The cork industry itself is also incredibly eco-efficient.
-Cork by-products, are used in different products, and recycling (post-industrial and post-consumer) is a common practice.
+Cork by-products are used in the production of different products, and recycling (post-industrial and post-consumer) is a common practice.
 Even cork dust is used to generate energy!

 Cork flooring has a look that is distinct from other wood products.
 Our range contains natural grainy or patchy patterns and leather effect surfaces in a variety of colours, from more traditional brown shades through pink, red, olive, black and white.
 You will also have the option of finishing your cork flooring with a lacquer which gives the surface an even sheen that gently reflects light while offering extra protection from scratches and making the floors easier to clean and maintain.